romaricpascal/romaricpascal.is/content/posts/in-the-right-place.md

 Thankfully, moving the files is way less heavy than computing where they should go.
 With their `outputPath` already computed, it's a matter of:

-1. deleting where they were previously so they don't get writen in two different place.
+1. deleting them from their current key in Metalsmith's `files` object, so they don't end up written twice
-2. adding them at the right key in Metalsmith's `files` object
+2. add them at the key we just computed

 In that order, otherwise the files would get deleted if their path didn't change... not ideal.